 About This Statistic

 The statistic depicts the global smartphone shipments of Samsung from the first quarter of 2010 to the latest quarter.
-In the first quarter of 2017, Samsung's smartphone shipments amounted to 79.2 million units.
+In the second quarter of 2017, Samsung's smartphone shipments amounted to 79.8 million units.

 Samsung is a global leading smartphone vendor.